-Green cheek conures have beautiful feathers.
-In the wild, conures are subjected to harsh living conditions, parasites, and adverse weather conditions.
-As a result, green cheek conures molt at least once a year, shedding their existing feathers and growing new, healthy replacements.
+Wild conures deal with harsh living conditions, parasites, and adverse weather.
+As a result, green cheek conures molt at least once a year, shedding their feathers and growing replacements.

-If you find your green cheek conure plucking its chest feathers, you must seek to learn why.
+If you find your green cheek conure plucking its chest feathers, you must find out why.
 While molting is natural and essential, plucking is a warning sign that your parrot is unhappy in its environment.

 Is My Conure Molting or Plucking?

 Molting arises once or twice a year in conures, which keeps the feathers looking healthy and striking.
-Green cheeked conures are proud of their appearance.
-Healthy, shiny fathers are a sign of robust health and mating potential in the wild.
+Green-cheeked conures are proud of their appearance.
+Healthy, shiny fathers signify robust health and mating potential in the wild.

 Alas, these feathers become damaged over time.
-As explained by The Journal of Parasitology, parrot wings can attract mites and lice.
+The Journal of Parasitology explains that parrot wings can attract mites and lice.
 In the wild, adverse weather will impact the condition of a conure’s feathers.
 Molting is a natural defense against these problems.

 Plucking is a different process and a source of greater cause for concern.
 Plucking sees a parrot forcibly tearing feathers from its body using its beak.